jeremy8rivera/Introvocial/README.md

 packages used:
 - express
-- ejs (not really.
-Eventually got rid of it)
+- ejs (didn't fully utilize it, but kept it in)
 - socket.io
 - firebase-admin
+- body-parser

 shout out to google for an easy javasript graph library.